-The DAC starts to play after 20 seconds.
+The DAC starts to play after 10 seconds.

-The tubes reach full parameters and stabilize after 40 s.
+The tubes reach full technical parameters and stabilise after 40 s. but that does not mean that the DAC sounds it's best yet.

 The whole system reaches operating temperature plateau after circa 20 minutes and it is ready for serious listening.